A documentary about a wealthy man who transforms his life and starts a utopian hippie commune in the 60s at a place called Olompali. Read more

 AWESOME!
-You will get the official special-edition 100% cotton "Olompali: A California Story" T-shirt with the title logo (in your size), plus all of the above.Estimated delivery:Add $5 USD to ship outside the US
+You will get the official special-edition 100% cotton "Olompali: A California Story" T-shirt with the title logo (in your size), plus all of the above.Estimated delivery:Ships anywhere in the world

 RIGHT ON!
 YOU'VE GOT A CREDIT!
 Your name will be listed in the "Thank You" section in the end credits of the film!
-Plus all of the above.Estimated delivery:Add $5 USD to ship outside the US
+Plus all of the above.Estimated delivery:Ships anywhere in the world

 31 backers Limited (169 left of 200)

 SOLID!
-You're getting the special-edition DVD release of "Olompali: A California Story," including a cool limited-edition psychedelic-style rock poster, suitable for framing and signed by the filmmakers, plus your name in the final credits, sticker, postcard, and email newsletter updates.Estimated delivery:Add $10 USD to ship outside the US
+You're getting the special-edition DVD release of "Olompali: A California Story," including a cool limited-edition psychedelic-style rock poster, suitable for framing and signed by the filmmakers, plus your name in the final credits, sticker, postcard, and email newsletter updates.Estimated delivery:Ships anywhere in the world

 10 backers Limited (15 left of 25)